Frank A. MacDougall Forest History Trust Fund

-Although the Fund is in the name of Frank MacDougall it is an ongoing support for projects and activities that can further the knowledge and understanding of Ontario's forest history in all aspects.
+Although the Fund is in the name of Frank MacDougall, it is intended to provide ongoing support for projects and activities that can further the knowledge and understanding of Ontario's forest history in all aspects.

 Contributions should be made to: